The Wednesday special programme at the ERS Congress 2025

 The topics featured in the Wednesday special programme will be relevant for stakeholders working in all areas of respiratory medicine.

-It is an opportunity to engage in crucial, EU policy-shaping discussion about topics including lung health, gender equity, patient involvement, and sustainable healthcare.
+It is an opportunity to engage in crucial EU-policy-shaping discussion about topics including lung health, gender equity, patient involvement, and sustainable healthcare.

 Wednesday special sessions: an overview